Wiruden/BookLogger/README.md

 * **Edit Pages:** Update the number of pages read for a book in the "Reading" log using regular expressions (`re`).
 * **Delete a Book:** Remove an entry from any of the three log files.
 * **View a File:** Display the numbered contents of any of the three log files.
+* **Move a Book:** Transfer an entry from one status list to another (e.g., from Planned to Reading), demonstrating advanced function reuse.
 * **Persistent Data:** All data is saved automatically to local `.txt` files.

 ## 🛠️ Installation and Setup